 1. Introduction

-Training for a STEM Outreach instructor includes classroom management, laboratory safety, first aid, WHMIS, etc. but by completing this process you will come to recognize the critical importance of Indigenous Worldviews and STEM.
+Training for a STEM Outreach instructor includes classroom management, laboratory safety, first aid, WHMIS, etc. but by completing this module, you will come to recognize the critical importance of Indigenous Worldviews and STEM.
 You will also become aware of the development of your own transferable skills and how these future skills will allow you to truly engage effectively with others.

 Course Overview